Mission Responsibility Through Investment engages with community at June meeting

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Categories: Racial Equity, Responsible Investing
+Categories: Racial Justice, Responsible Investing

 Tags: committee on mission responsibility through investment, Detroit, emma lockridge, fumes across the fence-line, marathon petroleum refinery, rev. kerri allen, wendy kyles